fhightower/fhightower.github.io/content/posts/gcp-to-oss-map.md

 Cloud Storage | HDFS | A common use-case is to store HDFS (from DataProc or a Hadoop cluster running on a VM) in Cloud Storage
 Dataflow | Apache Beam |
 Cloud Composer | Apache Airflow |
+Memorystore | Redis and Memcached |
+Firestore | MongoDB | Firestore is not API comptabile w/ MongoDB but is conceptually similar